 Remote work: 9 tips to better manage your team

-Whether your team has shifted to remote work due to the coronavirus pandemic or you just started a new remote management position, it can feel like uncertain waters to lead a team effectively in a virtual realm.
+Remote work can sometimes feel like uncertain waters to lead a team effectively in a virtual realm.

 But being a great manager is more important than ever.
 According to Gallup research, 50 percent of employees quit their companies because of their boss.